SparrowSurya/chess_proj/README.md

 ---

-### Status:
+### WIP:

-    class Cell will be merged inside Chessboard class
+    loaded the major changes

-    all mouse action function will be rewritten. drag is broken.
+    mouse click and drag action will be again debugged pawn promotion implementation

 ---